Skip to main content

 Action Edit Codeunit No.The codeunit executed by the report defined in Action Report No.

-The action or command button "Send Action URI" generates and sends the ActionURI to Dime.Scheduler for both 'Action New' and 'Action Edit' if a value is entered in the respective description field.
+The "Send Action URI" command button generates and sends the ActionURI to Dime.Scheduler for both 'Action New' and 'Action Edit', as long as a value is entered in the respective description field.

 Diagram